brooks-builds/axum_assessment_web_server/README.md

 To pass this assessment the following needs to be done

-- task
+- Serve static files in the `public` directory in the `/public/` route
-- task
+- Render HTML with a name query param
-- task
+- Respond with index.html when the route doesn't match (would have been a 404)
 - check.sh script is passing